angrysky56/reflective-agent-architecture/RAA_AGENT.md

 - **Auto-Nap**: If energy drops below critical levels (`-0.6`), the system will automatically trigger a `sleep_cycle` to consolidate memories and recharge.
 - **Manual Nap**: You can also manually call `take_nap(epochs=1)` if you feel "stuck" or "exhausted".

-> **Important Note on Context**: The system relies on the Graph Database for context.
-If you reference a specific book or concept (e.g., "Saucer Wisdom") that hasn't been deconstructed yet, the system may lack the specific details. **Always deconstruct key source materials first** to seed the graph with the necessary context.

 ---

 ## 5. Example Workflow